CMHA Get Set & Connect Program

 Mind Your Mind

-• To work with young people aged 14-29 to co-create interactive tools and innovative resources that build capacity and resilience in the areas of mental health, wellness, and engagement with technology.
+Mindyourmind's mission is to create interactive tools and innovative resources that build capacity and resilience in the areas of mental health, wellness, and engagement with technology.

 • Impact on systems change, to change the way that mental health services are conceptualized and made available to young people